bbiswal333/bulletinboard/Security/Exercise_24_MakeYourApplicationSecure.md

 Now you can run the JUnit tests as described [in Exercise 4](../CreateMicroservice/Exercise_4_CreateServiceTests.md).
 They should succeed now.

-## Step 5: Run and test the service locally
+## Step 5: Run and Test the Service Locally

 In this step you prepare the local run environment and test your application manually using `Postman` to discover that your application is now secure.